Rhode Island Collections

 What We Collect

 The collections include published material documenting both the history and current state of Rhode Island as well as unique archival and visual materials with a focus on the social and cultural history of the City of Providence.
-The Rhode Island Collections are guided by the overall mission of the Providence Public Library, which includes: fostering critical connections with individuals and groups; nurturing and enhancing educational, historical & cultural fabric of Rhode Island; providing free public access to collections.
+The Rhode Island Collections are guided by the overall mission of Providence Public Library, which includes: fostering critical connections with individuals and groups; nurturing and enhancing educational, historical & cultural fabric of Rhode Island; providing free public access to collections.

 To serve this mission we have established a set of principles* for working with community archives, donors and users: